codefoster/codefoster.com/source/_posts/navigatorjs.md

 2. Add an html folder at the root of your project
 3. Right click on the html folder and Add | New Item...
 4. Choose Page Control and call your new item _page1.html_
-	Note: You&#39;ll see that you got your new .html file as well as a .css and a .js
+	Note: You'll see that you got your new .html file as well as a .css and a .js
 5. Drag the .css file into the css folder and the .js file into the js folder
 6. Modify the css link reference and js script reference on your html file changing "page1.js" to "/js/page1.js" and "/css/page1.css"
 7. Grab a copy of navigator.js from any other sample app or template app.
 You can create a throw-away project from the Navigator Application to get a copy of this file if necessary.